7.0 earthquake off Northern California prompts brief tsunami warning

 Numerous cities urged people to evacuate to higher ground as a precaution, including Eureka.

+In Santa Cruz, authorities cleared the main beach, taping off entrances with police tape.
+Aerial footage showed cars bumper-to-bumper heading to higher ground Thursday morning on California highways 1 and 92 in the Half Moon Bay area south of San Francisco.

-“I thought my axles had fallen apart,” said Valerie Starkey, a Del Norte County supervisor representing Crescent City, a town of fewer than 6,000 about 66 miles (106 km) north of Eureka.
+“I thought my axles had fallen apart,” said Valerie Starkey, a Del Norte County supervisor representing Crescent City, a town of fewer than 6,000 near the Oregon border.
 “That’s what I was feeling ...
 ‘My axles are broken now.’
 I did not realize it was an earthquake.”

+Cindy Vosburg, the executive director for the Crescent City-Del Norte County Chamber of Commerce, said she heard alarms sound just before shaking began and the city's cultural center downtown started to creak.

+“The earthquake seemed to go on for quite a few seconds.
+It was a rolling earthquake,” Vosburg said.
+“Just as it would start to subside, the building would roll again.”

+Gov. Gavin Newsom said he has signed off on a state of emergency declaration to quickly move state resources to impacted areas along the coast.
+State officials were concerned about damages in the northern part of the state, Newsom said.

+White House Spokesperson Jeremy Edwards said President Joe Biden was briefed on the earthquake and that FEMA officials are in touch with their state and local counterparts in California and Oregon.

-Eureka Mayor Kim Bergel said crews were assessing if there was any major damage from the quake.
+Crews in Eureka, the biggest city in the region, were assessing if there was any major damage from the quake, Eureka Mayor Kim Bergel said.
 Bergel, who works as a resource aid at a middle school, said lights were swaying and everyone got under desks.

 The students were later sent home.